sheerlox/adb-standalone-build/README.md

-# adb-arm-build
+# adb-standalone-build

-This project aims to build standalone `adb` for the arm/arm64 platform from downloaded sources (so sources are trustable and it can be easily updated).
+This project aims to build a standalone `adb` binary on Linux from downloaded sources (more trustable than source code copy-pasta and better maintainability).

+The initial goal was to build the binary for the Raspberry Pi 4b (`aarch64` processor), but it should be architecture-independent since it builds everything from sources (developed on my `x86-64` laptop and then built without any issue on the RPi4b).

 ## Requirements